-- State Wildlife Grant Project T-8-R (2004) surveyed ten priority habitats to collect baseline information on poorly studied reptile and amphibian species. - State Wildlife Grant Project T-20-R (2009) surveyed waterways in southeastern South Dakota to address a lack of information on annual populations changes, nest locations, and breeding success for the False Map, Smooth and Spiny Softshell turtles. - State Wildlife Grant Project T-30-R (not competed) determined habitat associates and requirements determined turtle abundance and age structure, and documented turtle movement patterns. - State Wildlife Grant Project T-57-R-1 (2012) evaluated a variety of threats to herpetofauna in South Dakota as a component of the South Dakota Wildlife Action Plan revision - State Wildlife Grant Project T-77-R-1 (in progress) is conducting surveys for False Map Turtles and identifying key nesting sites in the Lake Oahe reservoir, an area where there is limited information on the species.
+- State Wildlife Grant Project T-8-R (2004) surveyed ten priority habitats to collect baseline information on poorly studied reptile and amphibian species. - State Wildlife Grant Project T-20-R (2009) surveyed waterways in southeastern South Dakota to address a lack of information on annual populations changes, nest locations, and breeding success for the False Map, Smooth and Spiny Softshell turtles. - State Wildlife Grant Project T-30-R (not competed) determined habitat associates and requirements determined turtle abundance and age structure, and documented turtle movement patterns. - State Wildlife Grant Project T-57-R-1 (2012) evaluated a variety of threats to herpetofauna in South Dakota as a component of the South Dakota Wildlife Action Plan revision - State Wildlife Grant Project T-77-R-1 conducted surveys for False Map Turtles and identifying key nesting sites in the Lake Oahe reservoir, an area where there is limited information on the species.

-- Criteria for Lake Sharpe, Lake Francis Case, and Lewis and Clark Lake and associated tributaries - o Evidence of at least 250 adult females in a breeding season - Evidence of successful reproduction resulting in a stable or increasing population over a 10 year period - Preliminary results from survey conducted on Lake Oahe in 2017 (SWG Project T-77-R-1) suggest that False Map turtles are not as common as in other Missouri River reservoirs.
-Until this project concludes we do not have delisting criteria for this reservoir.

-- Have an established, continued plan of periodic monitoring of population trends and habitat after delisting. - Ensure that collection and bycatch are no longer threats to survival.
+- Criteria for Lake Sharpe, Lake Francis Case, and Lewis and Clark Lake and associated tributaries - Evidence of at least 250 adult females in a breeding season - Evidence of successful reproduction resulting in a stable or increasing population over a 10 year period - Results from survey conducted on Lake Oahe in 2017 and 2018 (SWG Project T-77-R-1) suggest that False Map turtles are not as common as in other Missouri River reservoirs.
+Further research is needed to develop delisting criteria for this reservoir. - Have an established, continued plan of periodic monitoring of population trends and habitat after delisting. - Ensure that collection and bycatch are no longer threats to survival.